CBD and THC Potency Testing

 Why do we test for CBD and THC Potency?

 The legal limit for THC content in a hemp plant is 0.3% by weight.
 This means that if an entire plant has a mass of 1,000 grams (1 kg), only 3 grams can be pure THC for it to be considered legal.
-Since this stringent limit on THC content exists, it’s important to have the ability to accurately test hemp plants for their THC content.
-There are a few different methods for testing, but the most common is High Performance Liquid Chromatography (HPLC).
+Since this stringent (albeit arbitrary) limit on THC content exists, it’s important to have the ability to accurately measure the plants’ THC content.
+There are a few different methods for testing, but the most common is High-Performance Liquid Chromatography (HPLC).
 The Wisconsin Dept. of Agriculture uses HPLC to determine whether hemp that’s grown is legal or over the 0.3% THC limit.

 In addition to testing for THC and THCA, we also test for CBDA, CBD, CBG, and CBN.
 The contents of these other cannabinoids are important because they determine your crop’s value.
 The more CBD, CBG, and other cannabinoids there are in your plants, the more they’re worth.
 CBD is obviously the golden child of cannabinoids, but CBG is catching a lot of buzz lately and some people predict it will become as popular as CBD in the coming years!
 Although this is just speculation, it is still important to know the contents of all the cannabinoids in your plants and products!